romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can caching be configured to speed up workflow execution in GitHub Actions?
+Q: How can caching be configured to speed up workflow execution in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Use the cache action to store and retrieve dependencies, reducing installation time in subsequent runs**